Jane Drummond, Countess of Roxburghe: Friendship, tranquility, and pictures

-In November 1611 Drummond compared the queen's reputation to be content among "hermites pictures in a paltry gallery" with the Earl of Salisbury's "great employments in fair rooms".
+When the Italian designer Costantino de' Servi was sent from Florence to serve Henry Frederick, Prince of Wales, he gained an audience with Anne of Denmark and offered to paint her portrait and the portrait of Jane Drummond.
+In November 1611, Drummond compared the queen's reputation to be content among "hermites pictures in a paltry gallery" with the Earl of Salisbury's "great employments in fair rooms".
 Her remark draws attention to Anne of Denmark's collection, and contrasts the smaller and more private spaces housing the queen's pictures with the halls and presence chambers where public statecraft was enacted.

 With other members of the queen's household, Drummond was given mourning clothes on the death of Prince Henry in 1612.
 In 1612 and 1613 Drummond was involved in the affairs of her friend Anne Livingstone, who was trying to have her husband Alexander Seton of Foulstruther recognised as Earl of Eglinton.
 Livingstone offered to send her gifts of linen and aquavitae.
 Drummond wrote to Anne Livingstone of developments during the queen's progress to Bath following the wedding of Princess Elizabeth and Frederick V of the Palatinate.
 She successfully persuaded the queen to intercede with King James in her friend's favour.